 What I wasn’t ready for is my plan not working as perfectly as I wanted!
 You see, I wanted them to really stick to pencils, pens, etc. in order to last at least a whole year.

-My tests making stickers with printable vinyl
+My tests making stickers with printable vinyl and Cricut

-I’ve tested a couple of things in order to find the best way to make stickers that will last a least a whole school year.
+I’ve tested a couple of things in order to find the best way to make stickers that will last at least a whole school year.
 This post contains some affiliate links for your convenience and at no extra cost to you.
 Click here to see my full disclosure policy.

 I didn’t want to take the regular Avery Sticker paper since it is repositionable.
 I instead found a printable vinyl that I thought would stick better.